natanel567/News-RAG-Retriever/README.md

 To view the original database, please download it from the following link: https://www.kaggle.com/datasets/rmisra/news-category-dataset?resource=download
 I didn't upload it here because even when archived its 27MB and GitHub allows only 25MB file size max.

+After downloading, make sure to unzip the file in the data repository using the jsonl_conversion_to_table.py file

 The system:
 - Ingests a small news dataset derived from a Kaggle JSONL file.
 - Builds OpenAI embeddings and stores them in a Chroma vector database.